aprs434/aprs434.github.io/README.md

 ## Digipeating on LoRa Channels
 > **⚠ <u>REFRAIN</u> from digipeating on LoRa channels!**

-Because of LoRa being a slow data rate mode, digipeating on LoRa channels quickly leads to unwanted channel congestion.
+> Because of LoRa being a slow data rate mode, digipeating on LoRa channels quickly leads to unwanted channel congestion.

 Also consider that:
-- Most LoRa gateways are connected to the APRS‑IS Internet server network.
+- Most LoRa gateways are connected to the APRS‑IS Internet server network and many users are merely interested in reaching APRS‑IS.
 - There are hardly any, if any, low power portable LoRa devices displaying situational awareness in relation to other LoRa devices.

-Hence, below `n-N` paradigm paths are to be interpreted mainly as crossover AX.25 packet digipeating paths.
+Hence, below `n-N` paradigm paths could be interpreted foremost as crossover AX.25 packet digipeating paths for any (VHF) digipeater co‑located with the LoRa (i‑)gate.

-One of these can be filled in upon reception by the LoRa (i‑)gate **for use with a co‑located (VHF) AX.25 packet digipeater.** Which path depends on the geographical situation of that particular LoRa (i‑)gate, whilst assuming most LoRa frames to be of mobile origin.
-However, weather reports could be assumed to be of fixed origin.
+However, suppose general digipeating were to be allowed on the LoRa channel; even by trackers.
+This would render it into a mesh network.
+It would also absolutely require switching from SF12 to the higher data rate SF11 [as explained above](#lora-link-parameters).
+In such a scenario, below table represents the LoRa device communicating its digipeating requirements to the mesh network.

 |station|recommended `n-N` paradigm path|_Path Code_|
 |:-----:|:-----------------------------:|:---------:|